Penang Food Guide – 40 Street Food To Try in 2023

 You can find several Dim Sum Restaurants in Chinatown.

-Other famous and cheap Dim Sum Restaurants are scattered around Penang island as the locals love a good Dim Sum breakfast.
+Other famous and cheap Dim Sum Restaurants are scattered around Penang Island, as the locals love a good breakfast.

 For a lazy weekend meal, jostle for a table with the locals.